 Jim wove this and scores of other tales with the magnetic pull of the finest novels.
 He came to be in high demand by my friends and family.
 Inquiries about upcoming hunting trips from them now focused on whether Jim was coming along as if I was an afterthought.
 His attendance would make or break the trip.
 Random strangers he hunted with over the years still ask me about him today.

 The truth is that James was the kind of guy who you just wanted to have along for the ride.
 At least partially because he prided himself on being silver tongued when it came to prying permission from even the prickliest ranchers.
 I have to admit he might be the best I have ever seen.
 After a hard “no” through the screen door he would begin a booming sermonette and find a way to remember a distant cousin that maybe went to school with a friend, or a last name that sounded about right and then he’d throw in a good story and a slight exaggeration.
-The door would open, and he was inside, drinking coffee and eating cookies.
-Drawing maps on paper towels.
-He’d swagger back to the truck with his wool hat tipped just so and then bellar out; “hope you got some goddamned ammo Busse, ‘cause we can hunt ‘er all!”.
-Off we would go, striding across another swath of prairie.
+The door would open, and he was inside, drinking coffee and eating cookies, drawing maps on paper towels.
+He’d swagger back to the truck with his wool hat tipped just so and then bellar out; “hope you got some goddamned ammo Busse, ‘cause we can hunt ‘er all!”
+Off we would go, marching across another swath of prairie.